 A donor egg bank offers a large pool of available donor eggs that have already been frozen.
 Typically, an egg bank offers cohorts of eggs, which usually include six to eight mature, frozen donor eggs.
 Usually, an egg donor produces multiple cohorts with each donation cycle.
 The cost range for each cohort is $12,000 to $16,000.
 There are advantages as well as disadvantages to using an egg bank.

-Advantages to using an egg bank:
+Advantages of using an egg bank:

 - Egg banks usually offer a wide selection of donors